lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 This tutorial will demonstrate both interfaces.
 TAP provides standardized access to catalog data for discovery, search, and retrieval.
 Full `documentation for TAP <http://www.ivoa.net/documents/TAP>`_ is provided by the International Virtual Observatory Alliance (IVOA).
-ADQL is similar to SQL (Structured Query Langage).
+ADQL is similar to SQL (Structured Query Language).
 The `documentation for ADQL <http://www.ivoa.net/documents/latest/ADQL.html>`_ includes more information about syntax and keywords.